FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/datetime_format.md

 Columns that provide date and time information conforming to specified rules and formatting requirements ensure clarity, accuracy, and ease of interpretation for both humans and systems.

 All date/time related columns, defined in the FOCUS specification, MUST be represented in UTC and follow the ISO 8601 aligned formatting requirements listed below.
-Provider generated date/time related columns SHOULD also be represented in UTC and conform to the ISO 8601 standard.
+Custom date/time related columns SHOULD also be represented in UTC and conform to the ISO 8601 standard.

 ## Attribute ID